 All the zombies were dispelled.
 Gregory limped to where his vest lied.
 He reached in and pulled out a glass flask that was thicker and of better quality than the ones in his satchel.
 It possessed the most important fluid so it was only natural it got the best container.

 He staggered toward the demoness who stood once again near the entrance.
 As he approached, she fell to her back, and then lied on her side.
 Her hand stretched toward Gregory.

 When he got near her feet, Gregory uncorked the vial before he said, “I have no idea why I didn’t just do this from the beginning.
 I have an exceedingly bad habit of talking when I should be acting.”

 “Stay away!” she begged impotently.
 The demoness then bared a claw and fang.
-“I’ll scratch your eyes out if you go near!”
+“I’ll scratch your eyes out if you come near!”

 “Spare me.
-I know that as a summoner demoness your attacks are as feeble as a child’s.
+I know that as a necromancer demoness your attacks are as feeble as a child’s.
 It’s why you need the undead’s assistance.”

 A lustful expression suddenly replaced her look of terror.
 “How about I offer you something else, then?”

 She stood and sashayed toward him and playfully fingered her general chest area as she moved.
 The demoness placed her arms around his upper torso and wrapped her tail around his waist.
 The demoness placed her lips against his ear.
 “If you let me go, I’ll let you do anything to me.”

 “Imagine the greatest sexual experience you’ve ever had and multiply it by a hundred.
 You’ll be a tenth of the way there.”

 “Are we even anatomically compatible?”
 He took a glance and turned red.
 “Oh, I suppose we are.”